How much CoQ10 should I take?

 Many of the above signs can simply be factors of aging, but did you know it’s possible to improve mitochondrial health regardless of age?
 Although our mitochondrial health can be impacted in large part by our age, it can also be attributed to a number of lifestyle factors that can be controlled.
 When mitochondrial health is improved, many of the above symptoms are abated, allowing individuals to look and feel younger and more vital.

-How can we improve our mitochondrial health?
+How can we care for our mitochondrial health?

 As previously established, mitochondrial health is influenced by lifestyle factors such as diet, the amount of exercise we do, how much sleep we get, exposure to external aggressors such as pollution, smoking, alcohol consumption and more.
 Eating a healthy, well-balanced diet, exercising regularly at a moderate to vigorous effort level several days a week and getting enough sleep will go a long way towards ensuring your mitochondrial health, as will quitting smoking, avoiding excessive unprotected sun exposure, cutting back on alcohol consumption, reducing your exposure to environmental toxins and maintaining a healthy weight.
 Unfortunately, no matter how healthy your lifestyle is, your mitochondria can still decline with age.
 Adding a nutritional supplement that includes CoQ10 can help support mitochondrial health and immune system function.
 Improving mitochondrial health can also improve your overall health by increasing energy levels, slowing cellular aging, boosting physical performance, promoting better sleep, increasing organ support, supporting clarity and mental focus and promoting healthier and more vibrant skin.
 Mitochondrial health truly touches every aspect of the human body and how we feel on a daily basis.